mostlycached/schema/docs/_posts/2025-12-11-how-we-make-rooms.md

 One lies in choosing the world to explore — selecting *The Tea Ceremony* rather than *The Oil Rig* or *The Emergency Room*, or bringing an entirely new world of your own.
 That choice cuts the path.
 After that, the agent routes itself like water finding its way downhill.

 The second lies in the guides in the framework(literary structures, variational techniques, style guide, etc.) — those are the terrain I designed, and you can reshape while you navigate.
 They shape where the water can go, but they don't dictate the exact route.
-And it's interesting to watch where that fails — where the agent encounters resistance, where the expected path doesn't work, and new shapes form come to be that I did not foresee.
+And it's interesting to watch where that fails — where the agent encounters resistance, where the expected path doesn't work, and new expressions come to be that I did not foresee.

-The third lies in the participatory and negative spaces opened up as a part of the blog announcements.
+The third lies in the participatory and negative spaces opened up towards the end in the blog announcements such as this [one](https://hyperframes.org/updates/2025/12/05/cello-book-of-tea/).

 ---